 Are False Eyelashes Safe for Alopecia?

 If your lash loss is related to chemotherapy rather than alopecia, you may also find our guide to eyelash care for cancer patients helpful.
+We also have a dedicated range of lashes for chemo and cancer patients if you'd like to browse what's available.

 Real Stories — "I Didn't Know False Lashes Would Work for Me"